 The dance has had three venues over the years.
 The first (found by Emma Rushton, an enthusiastic contra dancing student who then married an American and moved to the States) was in Richmond Road.
 It was fine until the church got a new cleaner who was very keen on polishing the floor but used an inferior wax polish so that we left a pile of scuff every time we danced there.
 They threw us out.
 The next venue was a decaying church hall in Hartington Grove, entered through a narrow unlit passage down the side of the church.
 The piano had a big sign saying “Do not move this piano” — not because it was valuable but because it was concealing a hole in the floor!
 Then the lights stopped working at that end of the hall, so we had to move the band (and the piano, if I was playing) to the far end.
 By then the church congregation was down to about six people, and they decided to sell the hall (despite our existing bookings), giving Hugh a month to find a new venue.
 And he found a really nice church hall in St Andrew's Road, with an in-tune piano and no holes in the floor.
 The new venue has encouraged new people, and numbers are now better than ever.

 That's not to say that we never have problems.
-Jay was away for the previous session so Hugh asked me to play piano — Jay always brings her own keyboard.
+Jay was away for the session before the 20th Birthday event so Hugh asked me to play piano — Jay always brings her own keyboard.
 I arrived and found the piano locked.
 Everybody joined in the search for the key.
 Hugh phoned the man who looks after the hall and he looked around but couldn't find it.
 Fortunately Quentin plays both guitar and banjo, so he stuck with banjo and I ended up leading the band on guitar which I was not expecting to do!
 There is now a spare key and Hugh knows where it's kept.

 The man who has really held everything together for the past twenty years is Hugh Stewart, who provides the amplification, provides the CDs if necessary, schedules the callers. books the hall and keeps the website up-to-date.
 He was presented with a souvenir sweatshirt amid much applause.